modirshanechi/ComplexEnvExploration-Modirshanechi2025/README.md

 Graph reconstruction data of all participants is saved in `IMRLExploration/data/graphs.csv`.
 The data structure is explained in `IMRLExploration/HowTo.ipynb` along with a demonstration of how to read and work with the data.

-*If you would like to only use the data without using our code, you can find a minimal version of the raw data saved in `data/tidydata.CSV` (with the same notation as in the paper)*
+*If you would like to only use the data without using our code, you can find a tidy version of the raw data saved in `data/tidydata.CSV` (with the same notation as in the paper).*

 ### Figures